Asmod4n/mruby-wslay/README.md

 wslay is a callback based WebSocket Client and Server library written in C, it doesn't come with a event loop or does I/O operations on its own. https://github.com/tatsuhiro-t/wslay

+Currently this wrapper needs https://github.com/jedisct1/libsodium somewhere your compiler can find it besides wslay.

 The following callbacks are exposed in this wrapper

 ```ruby